 In June 2002, the Company adopted the 2002 Stock Incentive Plan ("2002 Plan").
 The 2002 Plan provided for the grant of incentive stock option awards and non-qualified stock option awards to the Company's employees, directors and specified consultants.
 Option awards granted under the 2002 Plan generally vested and became exercisable at the rate of 25% per year with a maximum life of ten years.
 Upon exercise of granted option awards, shares are expected to be issued from new shares previously registered for the 2002 Plan.
 The 2002 Plan was terminated in connection with the approval of the 2007 Equity and Performance Incentive Plan, as described below.
-Consequently, at January 3, 2010, no shares remained available for future grant and 1,028,800 option awards remained outstanding under the 2002 Plan, subject to adjustment to reflect any changes in the outstanding common stock of the Company by reason of any reorganization, recapitalization, reclassification, stock combination, stock dividend, stock split, reverse stock split, spin off or other similar transaction.
+Consequently, at January 3, 2010, no shares remained available for future grant and 1,028,800 option awards remained outstanding under the 2002 Plan, stock split, reverse stock split, spin off or other similar transaction.